Isabelle Ferreras: The #Democratizingwork movement

 In May 2020, Isabelle Ferreras, Julie Battilana and Dominique Méda initiated a global initiative for democratising work and workplaces.
 They call attention to how the COVID-19 pandemic has highlighted what they see as "cracks and vulnerabilities" of our economy and political system.
 Specifically, the poor working conditions of the workers who kept societies running throughout the COVID-19 crisis involved both mental and physical risks.
 The authors point out that the workers usually are "members of radicalized communities, migrants and informal economy workers" which they term "essential workers".
 The authors call for a "democratisation of firms" and that workers should be given a voice and be a part of the governing of a firm and that their wages should be increased.
 Furthermore, Ferreras, Battilana and Méda argue that the lives of working humans should not only be governed by market forces and capital investors.
 They call for a "decommodification of work" and claim humans are not just resources or commodities that instrumentally provide a service for an employer.
 On the contrary, people invest themselves and engage in their jobs, which Ferreras calls "labor investment".
 The three scholars have summarised their message in a "working manifesto" which is published in the book Le Manifeste Travail – Démocratiser, Démarchandiser, Dépolluer.
 Shortly after announcing the initiative publicly as a press release in 36 countries, additional five female scholars backed the project to created awareness in the academic community across different disciplines.
 These are Julia Cagé, Lisa Herzog, Sara Lafuente Hernandez, Hélène Landemore and Pavlina Tcherneva.

 The initiative has gotten wide attention both in the global media and among academic scholars.
 As of May 2021 more than 6,700 individuals have signed the initiative.

+Two Promises to Those Who Work: Voice and Ownership

+Ferreras presided over the International Committee of High-Level Experts on Democracy at Work established by the Government of Spain in February 2025 in Madrid.
+Composed of 13 experts from Spain and other countries, the Committee was created to advance the implementation of Article 129.2 of the Spanish Constitution, which mandates the promotion of workers’ participation in firms, the encouragement of cooperative enterprises, and the facilitation of workers’ access to ownership of the means of production.

+The Committee's work was presented in a report (in English and Spanish) structured around three missions: assessing the state of democracy at work in Spain within its historical and European context; defining pathways for transitioning enterprises toward workplace democracy through mechanisms of worker voice and ownership; and identifying concrete public policy instrument - including taxation, subsidies, financial tools, and labor legislation - to support such a transition.
+The report argues that democratizing firms can strengthen democratic quality, reduce economic inequality, and contribute to more equitable and sustainable economic outcomes, while also situating the Spanish experience within a broader European policy debate.